Garland appoints special counsel to investigate Biden docs - NewsBreak

 Garland appoints special counsel to investigate Biden docs

-Attorney General Merrick Garland on Thursday appointed a special counsel to investigate the presence of classified documents found at President Joe Biden ’s home in Wilmington, Delaware, and at an unsecured office in Washington dating from his time as vice president.
+WASHINGTON — (AP) — Attorney General Merrick Garland on Thursday appointed a special counsel to investigate the presence of classified documents found at President Joe Biden's home in Wilmington, Delaware, and at an unsecured office in Washington dating from his time as vice president.

-Robert Hur, a onetime U.S. attorney appointed by former President Donald Trump , will lead the investigation and plans to begin his work soon.
-His appointment marks the second time in a few months that Garland has appointed a special counsel, an extraordinary fact that reflects the Justice Department’s efforts to independently conduct high-profile probes in an exceedingly heated political environment.

 Both of those investigations, the earlier one involving Trump and documents recovered from his Mar-a-Lago estate in Florida, relate to the handling of classified information, though there are notable differences between those cases.